neurospin/pypreprocess/reporting/README.md

 REPORTING
 =========

-Post-analysis tools reporting (html) for nipy.
+pypreprocess' post-preprocessing and post-analysis (first level analysis, etc.) tools for QA and html reporting.